|

-MODEL i330
+MODEL i330 INSTRUNET

 PRODUCT LIST > i330 >

-Fig 6.5 Model 330 Electrical Isolator Block Diagram
+Model 330 Electrical Isolator Block Diagram

 Break Ground Loops and Reduce High Frequecies between Grounds with the i330

 If ground loops or high frequencies between grounds are effecting your measurements, one should consider installing an #iNet-330 Optical Isolator.
 These isolators, the transformer in an external power supply, and a 2-to-3 prong power adapter fully isolate the instruNet measurement box.
 Once isolated, one can attach 110/220VAC power directly to the instruNet box (i.e. the instruNet GND terminal shorted to AC power !) while performing a measurement without adverse effects (assuming all wires to the box are floating) due to this isolation.
-However, it is recommended that the instruNet box GND screw therminal be attached to either your device under test ground (which is attached to earth ground), or direclty to earth ground.
+However, it is recommended that the instruNet box GND screw terminal be attached to either your device under test ground (which is attached to earth ground), or direclty to earth ground.
 This will keep the instruNet box ground from radiating with respect to earth ground, as shown in the below illustration.
 A large #18 gage wire from the instruNet GND terminal to a nearby local earth ground is recommended.
 An example of an isolated system with 4 instruNet Devices, without ground loops, is illustrated below:

 Isolating From Earth Ground